 We identified four different temperature regimes, and we characterized them according to whether the motion is diffusive or not.
 All four regimes have $\Gamma < 145$ , i.e., they are all in the liquid state and have $T > T_m$ .
 In regime I (124 $< \Gamma < 145$ ) the motion is diffusive; this regime is near the disordering transition.
 Motion is also diffusive in regime II (88 $< \Gamma < 124$ ), and the non-ideal gas regime IV ( $\Gamma < 5$ ).
 However, motion was not diffusive in regime III (5 $< \Gamma < 88$ ).
+That a regime exists where motion is non-diffusive is not surprising, because earlier studies of 2D liquids predicted they would be non-diffusive due to the long-time tail in the VACF, which arises from hydrodynamic modes [14, 15, 16].
+What is surprising is that we found other regimes, for our frictionless atomic system, that are diffusive.

-The latter result applies to our simulation, which is for a frictionless atomic system, but we note that if a friction term were added to the equation of motion to model drag due to a solvent the motion might become diffusive.
+If a friction term were added to the equation of motion to model drag due to a solvent the motion might more likely be diffusive.
 Löwen [28] used a different simulation method, Brownian dynamics, for a 2D Yukawa system with a large friction.
 The equation of motion in that method lacks an inertial term, and is therefore suitable for a strongly dissipated system.
 They reported finding diffusive motion not only in our regimes I and II, but also for one data point in our regime III.
 Their values for D were systematically smaller than ours by a factor of 2.3 in regime II.